jkeohan/bonus_lectures/algos/problem_solving_patterns/multiple-pointers.md

 }
 ```

-#### O(n) Time Complexity Approach
+#### Single Loop

-A much better approach to solving this algo is to limit it to a single loop yet still incorporate multiple pointers.
+The above solution does indeed solve the algo using multiple pointers however a much more efficient approach to solving this algo is to use a single loop with multiple pointers.

-Here we will position the pointers at opposite ends with each one working their way to the middle.
+An additional approach we will take is to position the pointers at opposite ends of the array with each one working their way towards the middle.

 If at any point the value of **left** exceeds **right* then we know there is no possible solution and that becomes the condition on which the loop terminates.

 ```js
 INDEX:   0   1   2   3   4  5